ZarnackGroup/racoon_clip/README.md

 ## Documanetation and Tutorial

-You can find a tutarial and all options and a details description of the performed steps at xxreadthedocs.
+You can find a tutarial and all options and a details description of the performed steps at [documentation](racoon-clip.readthedocs.io).

 ## Citing racoon_clip